 What type of bar is the OSB?Oregon adopted the unified bar model through legislation in 1935.
 The State Bar Act (ORS Chapter 9) establishes the bar as an instrumentality of the judicial branch with regulatory authority over the practice of law and a directive to work for “the advancement of the science of jurisprudence and the improvement of the administration of justice.”
 ORS 9.010 and ORS 9.080.
-Today the bar’s mission is to serve justice by promoting respect for the rule of law, by improving the quality of legal services; support the judiciary and improve the administration of justice; and advance a fair and accessible justice system.
+Today the bar’s statutory mission is to regulate the legal profession and improve the quality of legal services; support the judiciary and improve the administration of justice; and advance a fair and accessible justice system.

 Over the years, the Oregon State Bar has maintained its strong, public-focused mission.
 The bar’s regulatory functions, including discipline and admission, are performed under the direction of the judicial branch, assuring that the courts can maintain fair and impartial review authority as the final arbiter in regulatory matters and that lawyers—not taxpayers—pay for the costs of lawyer regulation.

-The bar’s public protection mission also drives the delivery of programs and services that promote a competent and ethical bar, such as BarBooks, Fastcase, and the Diversity and Inclusion Programs.
-In addition, the bar promotes respect for the rule of law through programs that help the public understand, trust and access the justice system, such as the Referral and Information Services program and the Legal Services program.
-Finally, the bar supports the administration of justice and a fair, impartial judiciary.
-Those efforts include advocacy for adequate funding for the courts and for legal services for low-income individuals.
+The bar’s public protection mission also drives the delivery of programs and services that promote a competent and ethical bar for all Oregonians, such as BarBooks, Fastcase, and the Diversity and Inclusion Programs.
+In addition, the bar advances a fair and accessible justice system through programs that help the public understand, trust and access the justice system.
+These include the Referral and Information Services program and the Legal Services program.
+Finally, the bar supports improvements to the administration of justice through advocacy for adequate funding for the courts and for legal services for low-income individuals.

 Would bar fees be lower if Oregon did not have a unified bar?While fees can be higher in unified states, this comes with a significant caveat.
 Our early research indicates that in states without a unified bar, a majority of lawyers join the voluntary statewide organization to access the benefits and value of a statewide entity, while also paying the mandatory fee for the regulatory mechanism.
 In these cases, combined annual fees to both organizations will likely be higher.
 This is due to economies of scale and shared operational costs in a unified model.

 The OSB’s BarBooks program offers a good example of those financial principles.
-Eight years ago the OSB Board of Governors decided to absorb the cost of BarBooks into general license fees so those who might need it most — new lawyers, sole practitioners and rural lawyers — would have full access.
+In 2011, the OSB Board of Governors decided to absorb the cost of BarBooks into general license fees so those who might need it most — new lawyers, sole practitioners and rural lawyers — would have full access.
 The rationale was to promote effective legal services and enhance the competency of all Oregon lawyers, which is core to the bar’s public protection mission.
-Because all Oregon lawyers now support BarBooks, the annual per-member cost is $69.
+Because all Oregon lawyers now support BarBooks, the annual per-member cost is $71.
 When it was previously offered on a subscription basis, prices ranged from $395 annually for individuals to $5,000 for large firms.